 When a student fails to meet the eligibility standards for either completion rate and/or cumulative GPA, an automatic WARNING status is enforced.
-The student will be notified by email of the change of eligibility status and the potential impact it may have on future aid eligibility.
-If a student in WARNING status fails to meet either completion rate or cumulative minimum standards for another term, he/she becomes ineligible for aid.
+The student will be notified by email of the change of eligibility status and the potential impact it may have on aid eligibility.
+If a student in WARNING status fails to meet either completion rate or cumulative minimum standards at the next evaluation period, he/she becomes ineligible for aid.

 Financial Aid Suspension

 A student in WARNING status who has failed to meet the either completion rate or cumulative minimum standards at the end of the next evaluation period will be placed on

 immediate financial aid Suspension and will no longer be eligible for any federal aid until SAP eligibility standards are met.

 Reinstatement of Aid Eligibility

 A student may apply for a re-determination of eligibility through the APPEAL process.
 A student may submit an appeal on the basis of (1) mitigating circumstances or (2) after successfully rehabilitating the cumulative GPA or better and completion rate of 67%.

 Reinstatement of aid is never automatic.
 A student must apply for re-determination of aid eligibility by completing an HCU Financial Aid Appeal form.
 Appeals may be considered if a student’s failure to comply with one or more standards of Satisfactory Academic Progress is due to events beyond the student’s control.